Inglewood - Waggamba

 Inglewood - Waggamba features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 67.2% of all households, including 24.9% couples with children, 31.6% couples without children, and 9.9% single parent families.
+Family households account for 67.2% of all households, including 24.9% couples with children, 31.6% couples without children, and 9.9% single parent families.
 Non-family households comprise the remaining 32.8%, with lone person households at 30.6% and group households making up 2.1% of the total.
 The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households